-- A. Take immediate action to prevent vaccine spoilage and correct any improper storage condition for all out-ofrange storage unit temperatures. - B. Staff must respond to all data logger alarms and out-of-range temperatures. - C. Quarantine and do not administer any vaccines exposed to out-of-range temperatures until their viability has been determined by vaccine manufacturers.

-- D. Identify and report in myCAvax every temperature excursion from any data logger that is recording temperatures for a unit storing VFC-supplied vaccines and comply with any instructions provided. - E. Communicate every temperature excursion to vaccine manufacturers if instructed by the myCAvax system. - F. Transport vaccines in the event of extended power outages or unit malfunctions following the guidelines for proper refrigerated vaccine transport (IMM-983) and frozen vaccine transport (IMM-1130).
+- A. Take immediate action to prevent vaccine spoilage and correct any improper storage condition for all out-of-range storage unit temperatures. - B. Staff must respond to all data logger alarms. - C. Quarantine and do not administer any vaccines exposed to out-of-range temperatures until their viability has been determined by vaccine manufacturers. - D. Identify and report every temperature excursion from any data logger that is recording temperatures for a unit storing VFA/317 vaccines, in myCAvax and comply with any instructions provided. - E. Communicate every temperature excursion to vaccine manufacturers to determine vaccine viability if instructed by myCAvax. - F. Transport vaccines in the event of extended power outages or unit malfunctions following the guidelines for proper refrigerated vaccine transport refrigerated vaccine transport (IMM-983) and frozen vaccine transport (IMM-1130).